 Wonderland is a singletrack trail that has a mellow grade.
 Best ridden north to south, it starts off the road into Alice Lake Provincial Park and pops out just north of Depot Road near the MTN Fun Basecamp.
 It is recommended to shuttle the trail for smaller kids and only ride it in the downhill direction beginning at Alice Lake.
 Older kids can ride the trail as an out and back starting in either direction.
 On a run bike?
 No worries, Wonderland is perfect for the little groms.
 If you want to add some extra, try starting out on White Rabbit which begins north of Wonderland.
 White Rabbit is a notch more difficult than Wonderland.

 Locals tip: Bike rentals for the whole family are available at Flying Spirit Rentals located nearby at MTN Fun Basecamp.

 Happy high fives on Wonderland Trail | Photo: christieimages.com

-Probably the most famous trail in Squamish, Half Nelson is a bike park style trail of berms, rollers and jumps.
+Probably one of the most famous trails in Squamish, Half Nelson is a machine built bike park style trail of berms, rollers and jumps.
 It’s a bit of a pedal up to the top, but absolutely worth it.
 This is an intermediate trail, so every feature is rollable, which is to say your wheels don’t have to leave the ground.
 Once your little ones are ready to ride here, we guarantee they will want to lap it all day.
-Access is up the Garibaldi Park Road where you can park right at the exit of the trail.
+Access is up the Garibaldi Park Road where you can park at the exit of the trail.

 The SORCA Mountain Bike Skills Park | Photo: D'Arcy McLeish